kszkop/flexiMAP/README.md

 #### exprFilt20
 minimal number counts in short region in all samples, default 20

+#### nthreads
+integer giving the number of threads used for running counting function, default 1

 #### name (optional)
 Name of output file if different from default (default: flexiMAP_out)